Liamohara/Snake-Game/README.md

 # Snake-Game
-Simple but fun and addictive snake game
+A simple but fun and addictive snake game